 - Changing an existing feature requires stepping through with a debugger just to figure out what does what.

 “One thing” is hard to put your finger on.
-After our Twitter dialog, David Tanzer made it clearer in his SRP blog post:
+David Tanzer makes it clearer in his SRP blog post:

 You can describe everything a design element (method, class, module, …) does—at a reasonable level of abstraction—as a single, coherent thing.